minhna1112/spare-code-search/README.md

 ### Running the baselines

-The starter kit contains two baselines in [baselines.py](baselines.py)
+The starter kit contains two baselines in [baselines.py](baselines.py) and an option to modify prefix/suffix of the completion file.
 1. Selecting a random Python file from the repository.
 2. Selecting a single Python file according to the [BM-25](https://en.wikipedia.org/wiki/Okapi_BM25) metric.